Manyvarsath/airbnb-clone-project/README.md

 transaction_id: The unique ID provided by the payment gateway.
 status: The current state of the payment.

+Of course.
+Here is a breakdown of the key entities, their important fields, and how they relate to one another to form the database structure for the Airbnb clone project.

+Key Database Entities
+1. User
+This entity represents any individual who interacts with the platform, whether they are a guest booking a stay or a host listing a property.

+Important Fields:
+id: A unique identifier for each user (Primary Key).
+email: The user's email address, used for login and notifications (must be unique).
+password_hash: The user's password, stored securely as a hash, not in plain text.
+full_name: The user's full name.
+is_host: A boolean value (true/false) to indicate if the user has privileges to list properties.
+2. Property
+This entity represents a rentable space listed by a host.
+It contains all the descriptive information about the listing.

+Important Fields:
+id: A unique identifier for the property (Primary Key).
+host_id: A reference to the id of the user who owns this property (Foreign Key).
+title: The title of the listing (e.g., "Cozy Downtown Loft with City View").
+description: A detailed text description of the space.
+price_per_night: The cost for a single night's stay.
+location: The address or geographical coordinates of the property.
+3. Booking
+This entity represents a reservation of a specific property by a guest for a defined period.
+It acts as the central link between a guest, a property, and a transaction.

+Important Fields:
+id: A unique identifier for the booking (Primary Key).
+guest_id: A reference to the id of the user who made the booking (Foreign Key).
+property_id: A reference to the id of the property being booked (Foreign Key). start_date / end_date: The check-in and check-out dates for the reservation.
+status: The current state of the booking (e.g., pending, confirmed, cancelled).
+4. Review
+This entity captures the feedback a guest leaves for a property after their stay is complete.

+Important Fields:
+id: A unique identifier for the review (Primary Key).
+booking_id: A reference to the completed booking this review is for (Foreign Key).
+This ensures only guests who have stayed can leave a review.
+rating: A numerical score, typically on a scale of 1 to 5.
+comment: The text content of the guest's review.
+created_at: A timestamp indicating when the review was submitted.
+5. Payment
+This entity records the financial transaction associated with a booking.

+Important Fields:
+id: A unique identifier for the payment (Primary Key).
+booking_id: A reference to the booking that this payment is for (Foreign Key).
+amount: The total amount of money that was transacted.
+transaction_id: The unique ID provided by the external payment gateway (e.g., Stripe, PayPal) for reconciliation.
+status: The current state of the payment (e.g., succeeded, failed, refunded).

+## Entity Relations

+The relationships between these entities define the structure and business logic of the application.

+User and Property (One-to-Many):
+A single user can own and list from zero to multiple Properties.
+Each Property belongs to exactly one User.
+Implementation: The Property table has a host_id field that points to a User's id.

+User/Property and Booking (Many-to-Many via Booking):
+A User can make multiple Bookings.
+A Property can have multiple Bookings over time.
+The Booking entity connects them: each Booking record belongs to exactly one User and one Property.
+Implementation: The Booking table has both a guest_id and a property_id.

+Booking and Review (One-to-One):
+A completed Booking can have exactly one Review.
+Each Review is tied to a single Booking.
+Implementation: The Review table has a unique booking_id field.

+Booking and Payment (One-to-Many):
+A single Booking can be associated with multiple Payment records.
+Each Payment record corresponds to exactly one Booking.
+Implementation: The Payment table has a booking_id field.

 _Task 4:
 Objective: Detail the features of the Airbnb Clone project.